sean-roberts/BrowserExtn/README.md

 normally.
 When we run the build processes, we take all of the configs and build out the permissions for the apps in the way that matches the platform's needs.
 Then apply the dir structures and file paths the way platforms expect.

+Note: For the first stage of this development, it is offline and will commit once a fledged strategy and build process is stable.